JonathanBrunssen/programming-fundamentals-1337/C++/notes/README.md

 - Default arguments must be a constant or literal declared in the prototype header
 - Multi-paramater functions may have default arguments for some or all parameters
 - Reference variable is an alias for another variable
-- Reference variable is defined wit an & in the protottype and in the header
+- Reference variable is defined wit an & in the prototype and in the header
   - void getDimenstions(int &,int &)
 - Overloading functions function's with the same name
 - exit() terminates the function